 Blocked by robots.txt

 Remember that using robots.txt directives is not a bulletproof way to prevent indexing pages.
 Google may still index a page without visiting it, e.g., if other pages link to it.
-To keep a page out of Google’s index, use another method, such as password protection or noindex tag.

 If these URLs shouldn’t be indexed, this status is fine.
 However, to keep these URLs out of Google’s reach, ensure your staging environment cannot be found by Google.
 For example, remove any existing internal or external links pointing to it.